wxWidgets/wxWidgets/docs/readme.txt

 wxWidgets currently supports the following platforms:

 - Windows 95/98/ME, NT, 2000, XP, Vista, Pocket PC/Mobile, Smartphone
-- Most Unix variants with GTK+ 1 and GTK+ 2
+- Most Unix variants using the  GTK+ 2 toolkit (version 2.6 or newer)
+- MacOS OS X (10.4 or newer) using the Carbon and some Cocao mix-in

+There is some support for the followig platforms:

-- Most Unix variants with X11 (beta)
+- Most Unix variants with X11
 - Most Unix variants with Motif/Lesstif
-- MacOS 9.x and 10.x using Carbon (10.3 and above preferred)
+- Most Unix variants with GTK+ 1.2
-- MacOS 10.x using Cocoa (beta)
+- MacOS 10.x using the Cocoa API
-- OS/2 (beta)
+- OS/2
-- PalmOS (alpha)
+- PalmOS

 Most popular C++ compilers are supported; see the install.txt file for each platform (available via docs/html/index.htm) for details.
 See also http://www.wxwidgets.org/platform.htm.

-Note that 2.6 series were the last to fully support GTK+ 1.2, and Mac OS 9/Mac OS 10.2 and below. wxWidgets 2.7 and above focuses on GTK+ 2 and Mac OS 10.3 and above and compatibility with earlier systems is not guaranteed any more.

 Files
 -----